-Registered Office Sunbird Corporate Office 28 Glyn Jones Road P.O.
-Box 376 BLANTYRE
+Sunbird Corporate Office, 28 Glyn Jones Road, P.O.
+Box 376, BLANTYRE

 - 1. A member entitled to attend and vote at the meeting is entitled to appoint a proxy (or more than one proxy) to attend and vote in his/her stead.
 The proxy need not be a member of the Company. - 2.
-Proxy forms should be forwarded to reach the Company's Registered Offices, whose address is provided above, or the Transfer Secretaries at National Bank of Malawi, Henderson Street, Blantyre, not later than forty-eight hours before the time of holding the meeting and in default the instrument of proxy shall not be valid.
+Proxy forms should be forwarded to reach the Company's Registered Offices, whose address is provided above, or the Transfer Secretaries at National Bank of Malawi, 7 Henderson Street, Blantyre, not later than forty-eight hours before the time of holding the meeting and in default the instrument of proxy shall not be valid. - 3.
+The AGM Packs will be sent to shareholders using their postal addresses and is also available on the company website (www.sunbirdmalawi.com). - 4.
+Shareholders who have provided their email addresses to the Transfer Secretary will also be sent the AGM Pack electronically.
+Shareholders who wish to collect copies of the AGM Pack in person must do so by contacting the Transfer Secretary as follows: By email: ekhulamba@natbankmw.com; by phone: T: +265 (0) 1 820 622 (extension: 1342) | C: +265 (0) 888 168 635; in person: 7 Henderson Street, P. O. Box 945, Blantyre.

-MINUTES OF THE 33RD ANNUAL GENERAL MEETING
+MINUTES OF THE 34TH ANNUAL GENERAL MEETING